 Cloud Monitoring metrics

-For a list of metrics collected by Cloud Monitoring, see Anthos on-prem and Anthos on bare metal metrics.
+For a list of metrics collected by Cloud Monitoring, see View Anthos clusters on bare metal metrics.

 Configuring Stackdriver agents for Anthos clusters on bare metal

-The Stackdriver agents installed with Anthos clusters on bare metal collect data about system components, subject to your settings and configuration, for the purposes of maintaining and troubleshooting issues with your Anthos clusters on bare metal clusters, in one of the following modes.
+The Stackdriver agents installed with Anthos clusters on bare metal collect data about system components for the purposes of maintaining and troubleshooting issues with your clusters.
+The following sections describe Stackdriver configuration and operating modes.

 System Components Only (Default Mode)